cyverse/irods-adm/coding-standards-bash.md

 ### Arrays

-__TODO review the following in a browser__

-Use a Bash array for an array or list of integers or strings, and use an associative array for map of integers or strings, but do not use either of them to mimic more complex data structures.
+Use a Bash array for an array or list of integers or strings, and use an associative array for a map of integers or strings, but do not use either of them to mimic more complex data structures.
 Instead consider using another scripting language such as Awk or Python.

 ### Iterating over Command Output

 Use `readarray` plus a `for` loop instead of an `until` or `while` loop to iterate over the output of a command.
-This makes the flow of a script's text reflect the flow of its execution, improving its understandability.
+This makes the flow of the script reflect the flow of its execution, improving its understandability.

+__TODO review the following in a browser__

-In this example, the flow of the text shows an iteration.
-When the reader scans to the bottom they learn the iteration is over the output of `get_resources`.
-For all but the smallest `until` and `while` loops this delay is disruptive to the reader.
+In this example, the flow of the script shows an iteration.
+When the reader scans to the bottom, they learn the iteration is over the output of `get_resources`.
+For all but the smallest `until` and `while` loops, this delay is disruptive to the reader.

 ```bash
 while read -r resc; do